briancribb/strpg-hero-source/pages/hero-system/making-characters.md

 # {{ page.title }}

 <p class="lead">For the most part, our characters will be the same as those in any other HERO System 5th Edition game, aside from the setting.
-Characters have <strong>75 base points with up to 75 points in disadvantages</strong>, for a total of 150.
-The various playable species have their own racial and cultural packages to purchase, and I’ve also provided packages for the different types of training offered by Starfleet and Civilian merchant academies.</p>
+Characters have <strong>75 base points</strong> with up to <strong>75 points in disadvantages</strong>, for a total of 150.
+The maximum points for a single disadvantage is 25 points.
+This comes from the <strong>Character Types Guidelines Table</strong> on page 28 of the 5th Edition Hero System book.</p>

+The various playable species have their own racial and cultural packages to purchase, and I’ve also provided packages for the different types of training offered by Starfleet and Civilian merchant academies.

 {% picture assets/img/pages/space-lanes-66.jpg alt="Drawing of Jaan Holona with Cargomaster Kinnda" class="img-fluid d-block mx-auto" %}